 Cycle to Work Scheme

-Welcome to the University’s Cycle to Work scheme
+Welcome to the University’s Cycle to Work scheme (temporarily paused)

-Cycle to work is a government-backed employee benefits scheme enabling staff to save money and spread the cost of a new bike for commuting to and from work.
+Cycle to Work is a government-backed employee benefits scheme enabling staff to save money and spread the cost of a new bike for commuting to and from work.
 The scheme is run via salary sacrifice, so you don’t pay tax or National Insurance on the cost of a new bike and accessories – a potential saving of between 32% and 42%.

 Please see below for some important points to consider before applying.